 A truly challenging and oftentimes horrific experience is dealing with the aftermath of an unattended death of a tenant.
 An unattended death is one in which a tenant dies alone and his or her remains are not immediately discovered.
 In the case of a tenant, days or even weeks can pass before the remains are discovered.

 There can be other reasons for hiring a professional biohazard cleanup as well.
 The more common ones include:

 - Health issue or disease of tenant

-By the very nature of an unattended death, the premises can be in horrendous condition when the remains are discovered.
+By the very nature of an unattended death, the premises can be in a horrendous condition when the remains are discovered.
 In such a situation, a landlord or property manager needs to obtain the services of a reputable, experienced, tenacious biohazard cleanup specialist.